robinjmurphy/changed/README.md

 ### Custom response comparison

-In the following example the `changed` event is only fired when a specific property in a JSON response changes.
+In the following example the `changed` event is only fired when the `someProperty` property in a JSON response changes.

 ```javascript
 var Changed = require('changed');